Raffaelbdl/Raffaelbdl/README.md

 <!-- <p align="center" style="bold"> Looking for a position in Machine Learning applied to video games or in video game programming.</p> -->

 ## About me 😎
-My name is Raffael, I am an engineering student with a passion for AI and Game Programming.
+My name is Raffael, I am an engineering student with a passion for Machine Learning and Game Programming.
 I like to prototype a lot of new ideas, and learn new skills while doing so.

 - 🎓 Master of Engineering at **Paris-Saclay University / CentraleSupélec**
-- 🎓 Double degree, Master of Engineering at **Keio University**
+- 🎓 Double degree, Master of Science in Engineering at **Keio University**
 - 🎯 My goal is to create experiences for people, with either Machine Learning or Game Development.

 ### How to reach me 💌